Seham Sergiwa

 Seham Sergiwa (سهام سرقيوة Sahām Sarqīwa; also Romanized Siham, Sirqiwa, Sergewa, Sirghua; born 1963) is a Libyan psychologist elected to the Libyan parliament in 2014.
 She was abducted by a Libyan National Army militia loyal to Khalifa Haftar on 17 July 2019.
 The United Nations Support Mission in Libya expressed its deep concern and stated that "silencing the voices of women in decision-making positions [would] not be tolerated."

-As of 17 October 2019, Sergiwa's fate and whereabouts were unknown and the "authorities in eastern Libya" had not made public the results of any investigation.
+As of 15 September 2025, Sergiwa's fate and whereabouts were unknown.

+The "authorities in eastern Libya" had not made public the results of any investigation as of October 2019.

 Research career

 Sergiwa is a psychologist who received her doctorate in clinical psychology in 1998 at King's College London, University of London for a thesis titled, "The effect of situation on children's response to assessment of hyperactivity."
 She lived in London until the late 2000s, working as a psychologist with patients and in research at Guy's Hospital.

 In 2011, Sergiwa investigated the use of rape as a weapon of war during the 2011 Libyan Civil War.
 She documented 300 rapes during the war and estimates that 6,000 women were raped in total in the conflict.
 She stated that five of Muammar Gaddafi's personal women bodyguards were raped and sexually abused by Gaddafi, and "then passed onto senior officials as sexual playthings".
 She found that pro-government soldiers were given Viagra and condoms in order to encourage them to carry out rapes.
 Sergiwa's investigative methods included travelling to refugee camps on the borders with Tunisia and Egypt; distributing questionnaires to the refugees and receiving 50,000 responses.
 All the rape claims were attributed to government soldiers.
 Reports on gang rapes included women being held for several days and being raped by up to 15 men.
 Sergiwa's documentation was provided to the International Criminal Court investigation in Libya.